Bulky waste

 The gardens have been planted but will remain closed until spring 2025 to allow the planting to establish.

 Yellowave, which launched Britain's first beach sports centre on Madeira Drive, has been awarded the lease for a second sand sports centre in the city, at Hove Beach Park.
-A planning application has been submitted by Yellowave for the fitout of the sand sports area, which can be viewed and commented on using council’s planning register website by searching for reference BH2024/03067.
+Planning permission was granted in March 2025.

 Following successful testing in December 2024, park lighting is now operational.
 The steps and cross-routes will stay lit all night and the wheeled sports lights will turn off at 10pm.
 All other park areas will be lit until 10.15pm every day.